 BPS 100 - Prior Learning Assessment (PLA) Portfolio Development (2)

 Students experience a RIC orientation and learn how to document learning and proficiencies mastered outside the classroom in order to develop a portfolio which will be evaluated for PLA credit.
+Online.

 Prerequisite: Acceptance into the Bachelor of Professional Studies program.